bahmutov/cypress-examples/docs/recipes/resolved-value.md

 Let's spy on an application method which returns a Promise object.
 Can we get the resolved value to use in our tests?
 We can - by using [cy.wrap](https://on.cypress.io/wrap) to wait for the promise to be resolved inside a Cypress chain step.

+📺 Watch this recipe explained in [Spying On App Methods And Inspecting The Resolved Values](https://youtu.be/1eccWss3Eu4).

 <!-- fiddle Spy on resolved value -->

 ```html